nestybox/sysbox/docs/user-guide/images.md

 The [Nestybox Dockerhub repo](https://hub.docker.com/u/nestybox) has several images that we provide as reference for users.

-We often use these in the examples we provide in this User-Guide and [Quickstart guide](../quickstart/README.md).
+We often use these in the examples we provide in this User Guide and [Quickstart guide](../quickstart/README.md).

 The Dockerfiles are [here](https://github.com/nestybox/dockerfiles).
 Feel free to copy them and adapt them to your needs.